GOV.UK: Guidance on testing

 Here are 10 ways you can help improve your mental health and wellbeing if you are worried or anxious about the coronavirus outbreak.
 For specific tips and advice if you are staying at home, read the advice on maintaining your mental wellbeing while staying at home.

-It is important to follow the social distancing and stay at home guidancewhen it comes to seeing and being around others.
+It is still relevant to follow the social distancing and stay at home guidance when it comes to seeing and being around others who are categorised as vulnerable.

 Remember that feeling anxious can cause physical effects that could be confused with symptoms of coronavirus, like feeling hot or short of breath, which could in turn lead to more worry.